 Helvetia in Randolph County, West Virginia — The American South (Appalachia)

-Erected 1980 by West Virginia Department of Culture and History.
+Erected by West Virginia Department of Culture and History.
+(Marker Number RH 1.)

 Location.
-38° 42.289′ N, 80° 11.914′ W. Marker is in Helvetia, West Virginia, in Randolph County.
-Marker is on Mill Creek Road (Helvetia-Adolph Road) (County Route 46) east of Helvetia-Pickens Road (County Route 45), on the left when traveling west.
+38° 42.376′ N, 80° 12.049′ W. Marker is in Helvetia, West Virginia, in Randolph County.
+Marker is at the intersection of Czar Road (Helvetia-Adolph Road) (County Route 46) and Helvetia-Pickens Road (County Route 45), on the left when traveling west on Czar Road (Helvetia-Adolph Road).
 Touch for map.
-It is at the community hall.
 Marker is in this post office area: Helvetia WV 26224, United States of America.
+Touch for directions.